Mortality in the past: every second child died

 Based on skeletons found in the South of modern-day Peru, paleodemographers can estimate the mortality of children who were born two millennia ago.
 The records suggest a similar figure: almost half of all children died before the end of puberty.3

-A burial site on the Spanish island of Mallorca offers us a view on child mortality in Europe during the Iron Age.
+A burial site on the Spanish island of Mallorca offers us a view of child mortality in Europe during the Iron Age.
 Based on the skeletons found in Mallorca, researchers again found that about half of all children did not survive.4

 And the same is also true in very different regions and different periods.